 - Sinus infection: Sinus infections can cause fluid to accumulate in your ears because your ears, throat, and nose are all interconnected (causing a clog).

 - Water trapped in the eustachian tube or ear canal: Water and sweat can get trapped in the little places inside your ear with surprising ease.
 (Temporary blockage can definitely occur if you sweat heavily).

 - Air pressure variations: Sometimes, your Eustachian tube can fail to properly adjust to variations in air pressure, creating the feeling of a temporary blockage in one or both ears.

 The Fastest Way to Bring Your Ears Back to Normal

-Your ears will probably go back to normal after a couple of days if air pressure is causing your blockage.
+Your ears will probably go back to normal after if air pressure is causing your blockage.
 If an ear infection is to blame for your blocked ears, you may have to wait until your body gets rid of the virus or bacteria at work (and, if it’s the latter, antibiotics can really help).
 This could take up to a couple of weeks.
 Sinus infections have been known to last even longer.

 Bringing your ears back to normal as rapidly as possible, then, will normally involve some patience (though that may feel counterintuitive), and you should be able to adjust your expectations according to your actual situation.

 Not doing anything to aggravate the situation is the first and most important step.
 When you first begin to feel like your ears are clogged, it might be tempting to attempt to use cotton swabs to clear them out.
 All sorts of problems, from ear infections to hearing loss, can come from using cotton swabs so this can be a particularly dangerous strategy.
 You will most likely make the situation worse if you use cotton swabs.

 If Your Ear is Still Blocked…it Could be Hearing Loss